shettyvarshaa/Data-Structures-Lab-Programs/README.md

     ![image](https://user-images.githubusercontent.com/112955692/220180384-34256f90-c169-4517-bb44-59f17dc6bcea.png)

     Categorize and sort them into different groups as mentioned below:

       Group 1: Less than 10

       Group 2: Between 10 and 19

       Group 3: Between 20 and 29

       Group 4: 30 and greater

+5. Design and Implement a menu driven program in C for the following operations on Doubly Linked List (DLL) of Student Data with the fields: USN, Name, Dept, Marks, Phone Number

+        a.
+Create a DLL of N Students Data by using end insertion.

+        b.
+Display the status of DLL and count the number of nodes in it

+        c.
+Perform Insertion and Deletion at End of DLL

+        d.
+Perform Insertion and Deletion at Front of DLL

+        e.
+Display the total and average marks for each student